Actions Hydration

 mv "$tmp" "$state"

-The env file should contain only stable, non-secret context that SSH commands need, such as GITHUB_WORKSPACE, GITHUB_RUN_ID, RUNNER_TEMP, and RUNNER_TOOL_CACHE.
-Secrets and OIDC request tokens are step-scoped GitHub material and should stay inside the hydration workflow unless the project intentionally persists its own short-lived credentials.
+The env file (ENV_FILE) should hold only stable, non-secret context that later SSH commands need — GITHUB_WORKSPACE, GITHUB_RUN_ID, GITHUB_JOB, RUNNER_TEMP, RUNNER_TOOL_CACHE, and similar.
+Secrets and OIDC request tokens are step-scoped GitHub material and should stay inside the workflow unless the project intentionally persists its own short-lived credentials.